BFGoodrich® Performance Team

 It’d be a disservice to call Lance Clifford’s off-roading habit a “hobby.”
 Although he’s a realtor by day, Clifford also happens to have started Pirate 4x4.com, a site and forum that has grown into one of the largest resources for off-roading enthusiasts.
 Clifford has also made appearances in the Baja 1000, King of the Hammers, and various rock crawling events.

 When you’ve driven monster trucks for a living, pretty much any other career path is going to be a letdown.
-However, Lonnie Childress managed to one-up his car-crushing, truck-driving past.
-As co-owner of Gateway Classic Mustang, Lonnie now spends his time restoring and building Mustangs with his brother Jason.
-Noted for his superior craftsmanship, it’s no surprise that Lonnie’s work has been featured in numerous muscle car publications.
+However, after spending years in the driver’s seat of Bigfoot®, Lonny managed to one-up his car-crushing, truck-driving past.
+As co-owner of Gateway Classic Mustang, Lonny now spends his time restoring, building, and modifying Mustangs with his brother Jason.
+The Childress brothers have also built out a business designing and manufacturing parts for others to update and continue to enjoy classic Mustangs.
+Between the two brothers, Gateway Classic Mustang has pioneered more than a few mods, including a Coyote 5.0 engine swap kit.

 Chances are, if you’ve seen Miami Vice, 2 Fast 2 Furious, Transporter 2, or any number of other movies and TV shows, you’re familiar with Rich Minga’s body of work.
 This talented wheelman has been a Hollywood stuntman and stunt driver since 1995, but before that, he was driving across the desert wastes of Baja California.
 As an 18-year-old, Minga built and raced a Class 1 buggy to 6th place in the Baja 1000, and has since turned in class-winning finishes in three other Baja 1000s.